Summer meals to help you keep cool in the kitchen

 Has the need to prepare summer meals ever driven you to ordering take out or turning the air conditioner up to compensate for the oven?
 Check out the tips below to save on the food budget and the electricity bill.

-Consider broiling lean and boneless pieces of meat and fish.
+- Consider broiling lean and boneless pieces of meat and fish.
 Although the oven gets very hot, it takes far less time to broil than to bake, reducing the heat factor.
 Heat contained in the oven is better than heat pouring off the stovetop, especially if you have an older electric stove like I do.
 Try broiling instead of sautéing, too.
 Check sales flyers for "London broil" beef, tilapia fish fillets, or boneless, skinless chicken thighs.
-All of these can be found for less than $2 a pound if you are really watching the ads.
+All of these can be found cheaply if you are really watching the ads.

 With small changes in the way you buy and prepare foods in the summer, you can save some cash and some stress… and keep your cool!

 Amy Burns is a stay-at-home mother of two young children.
 Having recently survived a move from the Southwest to the much more expensive Windy City, she is enjoying applying frugal living techniques in a new environment.

 - A cool kitchen can help keep summer time cooling costs in check.
 Here are additional ways you can keep cooling costs low.